 How to stop taking Mounjaro safely

-After you’ve done your final Mounjaro weight loss injection, dispose of the pen safely following the instructions in the leaflet that came with it
+Once you’ve taken your final dose of your Mounjaro weight loss injection, be sure to dispose of your pen safely by following the instructions in your leaflet.

 Currently using a different medicine but want to switch to Mounjaro?
 Read our advice here.